huang0h/constellatia/README.md

 # constellatia
-Constellatia is a simple audio visualizer built in Python.
+Constellatia is a simple audio visualizer built in Python, inspired by the stars and space.

 You'll need to install
 <a href="https://www.pygame.org/wiki/GettingStarted">pygame</a> and